MicrosoftDocs/win32/desktop-src/Intl/using-pseudo-locales-for-localization-testing.md

 ---
-Description: 'On Windows Vista and later, you can use pseudo-locales for testing the localization of applications.
-This topic includes procedures for using pseudo-codes.' ms.assetid: '1eccdbb9-a1bd-443a-a5f6-d64c9e5c87b3'
+Description: On Windows Vista and later, you can use pseudo-locales for testing the localization of applications.
+This topic includes procedures for using pseudo-codes. ms.assetid: 1eccdbb9-a1bd-443a-a5f6-d64c9e5c87b3
-title: 'Using Pseudo-Locales for Localization Testing'
+title: Using Pseudo-Locales for Localization Testing ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Pseudo-Locales for Localization Testing